ibexa/documentation-developer/docs/ibexa_products/headless.md

     - Product variants can rapidly be created by the automatic declination of attributes having a defined set of values.
     - See [PIM product guide](pim_guide.md) for more.
 - [[= product_name_headless =]]' taxonomy feature allows to tag content items to organize them by topics in a much intuitive way for the editor than a content tree with multiple locations would.
   Tags themselves are organized in a tree, and synonyms are linked to a favorite terms.
-This tags organisation can be the task of a supervisor who won't need to move content items around a corporate content tree.
+This tags organization can be the task of a supervisor who won't need to move content items around a corporate content tree.
 At search time, tags can be keywords with a high value in relevance score to help the end user having results closer to the searched topic.

 #### [[= product_name_headless =]] is a collaborative workplace

+Several features help end users collaborate on the content:

-- Version comparison helps to track changes and to solve concurrent editing conflicts.
+- Version comparison helps track changes and solve concurrent editing conflicts.
 - Workflows helps with collaborative editing chain.
   A built-in “Quick review“ workflow allows an editor to send a content draft to a colleague for review, and comment or publishing.
   But, as a framework, more complex workflows can be imagined, with several steps and paths, even some automated tasks.